“I always say that’s the best money I’ve ever spent on an instrument”

 Each instrument features chrome domehead (Telecaster-style) control knobs, slimline body, butterfly-hinge tailpiece, “nut n’ bolt” bridge, hand-carved neck, genuine Mother of Pearl inlaid fret dots, our Salvage Sounds signature headstock design, and geared machine heads for precision and stable tuning.
 Gold-coloured strap buttons can be fitted as an optional extra for no additional charge, if required.

-We tune these instruments to F-C-F for an open F power chord, meaning that chords in all musical keys can be played up and down the neck with just one finger – or a guitar slide (which we will include for no extra).
-We prefer tuning down to F (from G-D-G as more typical of such 3-string instruments, like most Cigar Box Guitars) as this gives a rockier edge and lessens string tension to make for wider, more emphatic and expressive bends and curls.
+We tune these instruments to E-B-E for an open E power chord, meaning that chords in all musical keys can be played up and down the neck with just one finger – or a guitar slide (which we will include for no extra).
+We prefer tuning down to E (from G-D-G as more typical of such 3-string instruments, like our cigar box guitar) as this gives a rockier edge and lessens string tension to make for wider, more emphatic and expressive bends and curls.
 However, if you intend to use the instrument almost exclusively for slide guitar playing, rather than fretted notes, let us know and we can set your resonator up with a higher string action better suited for slide.

 Oh – and in addition to sounding excellent and being great fun to play… as you can see, these also look awesome hung on the wall from a mounted guitar hook!
 (We can supply the perfect hanger free of charge – if you need one).

-- Currently only available for collection from the Worthing area.
+- Free collection from the Worthing area.
 However, if this is not possible get in touch and we will see if we can work something out.